 Finding the perfect running shoe can feel overwhelming.
 With so many brands and models on the market, it’s easy to get lost in the options.
-Two brands that consistently stand out in the running community are Hoka and Brooks.
+Two brands that consistently stand out in the running community are HOKA and Brooks.
 Both are known for their quality, performance, and loyal followings—but how do they compare?

-In this guide, we’ll break down the differences between Hoka and Brooks, covering everything from cushioning and stability to design and durability.
+In this guide, we’ll break down the differences between HOKA and Brooks, covering everything from cushioning and stability to design and durability.
 Whether you’re a seasoned marathoner or just starting out, understanding these key differences can help you make the best choice for your running needs.

-Walk into any running store, and you’ll likely see walls lined with Hoka and Brooks shoes.
+Walk into any running store, and you’ll likely see walls lined with HOKA and Brooks shoes.
 Both brands have built strong reputations, but they cater to different types of runners.

-Hoka is best known for its plush, maximalist cushioning, designed to absorb impact and provide a smooth ride.
-Many long-distance runners swear by Hokas for their comfort, especially when logging high mileage.
+HOKA is best known for its plush, maximalist cushioning, designed to absorb impact and provide a smooth ride.
+Many long-distance runners swear by HOKAs for their comfort, especially when logging high mileage.

 Brooks, on the other hand, has made a name for itself with its durable and stable designs.
 Runners who prioritize support and longevity often turn to Brooks, especially those who need extra control for overpronation.